luozhihua/sublime-vue-formatter/README.md

 -- or --

-Open a Vue component, HTML, CSS or ES/JavaScript file, pop out the console in Sublime Text from View -> Show Console, and type `view.run_command("vuenextformatter")`.
+Open a VUE Component, HTML, CSS or ES/JavaScript file, pop out the console in Sublime Text from View -> Show Console, and type `view.run_command("vuenextformatter")`.

 Writing commands in the console is ugly.
 Set up your own key combo for this, by going to Preferences -> Key Bindings - User, and adding a command in that array: `{ "keys": ["super+shift+h"], "command": "vuenextformatter" }`.
 You can use any other command you want, thought most of them are already taken.